AmiteshBadkul/amiteshbadkul.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I’m a first-year PhD student in **Computer Science** under the guidance of [Dr. Lei Xie](http://compsci.hunter.cuny.edu/~leixie/) at the **Graduate Center, City University of New York**.
+I’m a second-year PhD student in **Computer Science** under the guidance of [Dr. Lei Xie](http://compsci.hunter.cuny.edu/~leixie/) at the **Graduate Center, City University of New York**.
 My research delves into the intersection of **artificial intelligence, biology, and chemistry**, aiming to address critical challenges in drug discovery and computational sciences.

 ### Current Research Interests